matrix6222/bytecode-runner/asm_examples/arm64_macos/readme.md

 # MacOS arm64
 ## Key notes
+- When writing shellcode, prefer using `ADR` instead of `ADRP + ADD`.
-- When using `ADRP + ADD`, the page offset to the label must be calculated manually.
+- With `ADRP + ADD`, the offset to the label must be calculated manually.
+To do this:
+  - Use `ADRP X0, #0x0` to load the page containing the shellcode into `X0`.
+The compiler automatically provides this instruction, it is modified during the linking process.
+This gives you the base address of the shellcode.
+  - Then, add the offset to the label.
+Since the label is placed right after the executable code in shellcode, this offset equals the length of the executable code. `ADD X0, X0, #28`
 - The `ADR` instruction calculates the offset to the label automatically, but the label must be in the same section (do not place the label in the `.data` section if the instruction is in `.text`).
 - Compile locally rather than online.
 ### Compilation